WEYMOUTH, Mass. (September 12, 2024) 一 The path from the Futures League ballpark to Fenway Park has been traveled for the second time in a month.

 Guerrero is the third Futures League product to play for the Red Sox and follows 2016 Most Valuable Player Mickey Gasper as the second to make his MLB debut with Boston this season.
 A Merrimack, N.H., native who played for the Nashua Silver Knights and Bryant University, Gasper debuted on August 12 and appeared in 10 games before returning to Worcester.

 Former Brockton and Sacred Heart University infielder Zack Short also spent time with Boston earlier this year, playing in a pair of May games before moving to his current home in the Atlanta Braves organization.
-Guerrero, Short and former University of Virginia star Zack Gelof make Brockton the fifth all-time Futures League club to produce three MLB alumni, all debuting over the past four seasons.
+Guerrero, Short, Sharon, Mass., native Jake Fishman, and former University of Virginia star Zack Gelof make Brockton the first all-time Futures League club to produce four MLB alumni, all debuting over the past four seasons.

 Guerrero, like Gasper, was raised in New England.
 After being born in the Dominican Republic, he grew up in Boston's Franklin Park neighborhood.

-The first Futures League alum to play in a MLB game this season was former Bristol Blue and Georgia Tech product Justyn-Henry Malloy, who got the call from the Detroit Tigers earlier this month.
-Malloy played in his first game on June 3 and hit his first home run two days later.
+The first Futures League alum to play in a MLB game this season was former Bristol Blue and Georgia Tech product Justyn-Henry Malloy, who got the call from the Detroit Tigers and played in his first game on June 3 before hitting his first home run two days later.

 The 2020 Futures League MVP from Cohasset, Mass., former Worcester Bravehearts and Dartmouth College catcher Ben Rice completed his climb to the New York Yankees on June 18, totaling seven homers and 22 RBI over his first 40 games.